ChatGPT's answer to: "What is Network Automation?"

 The shift for me over the last couple years has required that I focus less on how to configure a data center core cutover and more on figuring out what’s really going on in the network day-to-day.
 This has had to do specifically with troubleshooting poor application delivery, information security, and capacity planning.
 And all of it required network data analytics.

-Soon after taking a position at a large enterprise, I got an email from a scientist who managed his team’s high performance computing clusters.
-About the same time every night, data transmission to our external customers failed and then took many minutes to recover.
+Soon after taking a position at a large enterprise, I got an email from a scientist who managed his team’s high-performance computing clusters.
+At about the same time every night, data transmission to our external customers failed and then took many minutes to recover.
 These scientists collected a huge amount of atmospheric data throughout the day which they then analyzed for customers who purchased the reports, the raw data, or both.
 Some of these customers were very large scientific institutions that pulled this extremely time-sensitive information over FTP.

 The application that managed the cluster lived on a bare metal server that sat at the top of the rack and hooked in to the cluster via some proprietary connectivity but was also connected to the LAN for management purposes and to serve up the completed reports.
 The failure was happening with several customers, so I dismissed that the issue was on their end.
 It had to be on ours.
 Something was happening on one of our hosts, the cluster controller, or somewhere in our network path.